xenyal/FITC2014/README.md

 #### - Transitions that distract the eye while data loads (Google card flip lol)
 #### - Framing your content to distract them
 #### - Lazy Image loading:
-As users scroll the page, have javascript load additional images Ensure that the feature is wrapped in a `<noscript>` tag
+As users scroll the page, have javascript load additional images.
+Ensure that the feature is wrapped in a `<noscript>` tag
 #### - Responsive Design Patterns
 WURFL.io will detect user device and browser version